INCIDENT PREPAREDNESS ASSESSMENT TOOL UNVEILED AT CROWD MANAGEMENT SUMMIT

 POST PROVIDES RESOURCES TO ASSIST AGENCIES IN MEETING POST SELECTION REQUIREMENTS

 POST is continually seeking new ways to assist law enforcement agencies in meeting POST-mandated selection requirements (Commission Regulations 9050-9060).
-The recent update of the POST Personal History Statement (PHS) forms (2-251; 2-255) is but one example of POST’s commitment to ensuring that agencies have access to current and relevant resources.
+The recent update of the POST Personal History Statement (PHS) - Peace Officer (2-251) (pdf) and Personal History Statement (PHS) - Public Safety Dispatcher (2-255) (doc) are but one example of POST’s commitment to ensuring that agencies have access to current and relevant resources.
 The chart below illustrates POST resources available to help agencies fulfill mandated selection requirements:

 |9051: Reading and Writing Ability